Evaluation

 Roles and responsibilities

-Within the framework of collecting, processing, and evaluating data related to studies and teaching, roles and responsibilities are clearly defined.
-At the central level, Department 5.3 coordinates the surveys, prepares the data, and provides the faculties with data protection-compliant reports.
-At the decentralized level, the QM representatives in the faculties are responsible for utilizing the results.
-Optionally, data analysts can be deployed to work with raw data and conduct their own evaluations.
+The roles and responsibilities involved in collecting, processing, and evaluating data relating to studies and teaching are clearly defined.
+At the central level, Department 5.3 coordinates the surveys, processes the data, and provides the faculties with reports that comply with data protection regulations.
+At the decentralized level, the QM officers in the faculties are responsible for using the results.
+The QM officers in the departments are available to answer any questions about data or survey results.

-For all parties involved, the principles of data economy, purpose limitation, confidentiality, and secure handling of data apply.
-This ensures that information is used in a targeted manner for quality development while simultaneously ensuring data protection and transparency.
+The principles of data minimization, purpose limitation, confidentiality, and secure handling of data apply to all parties involved.
+This ensures that information is used specifically for quality development while guaranteeing data protection and transparency.